theprimelab/documentation/status.md

 # Misc.

 - The digital whiteboard sucks, we know.
-There is a new physical whiteboard on its way, and should be installed in a few weeks.
+There is a new physical whiteboard in the lab, it should be getting installed fairly soon.